YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 * Execute the DSE CHANGE -FILEHEADER -ENCRYPTION_HASH operation.

 * Since recovery is not possible with a prior generation journal file with a different hash, if the database is journaled, create a new journal file without a back-pointer using the MUPIP SET -JOURNAL -NOPREVJNL command.
-FIS suggests backing up the database at this time.
+YottaDB suggests backing up the database at this time.

 * Verify the correctness of the new hash function by reading a global node or with a DSE DUMP -BLOCK command.